gtelang/PackageHandoff/README.md

 ## Installation

+#### The C++ part
+Navigate to **codeHaskell-pho/src** and type make.
+Some light editing might be required to the /Makefile/ depending especially on where the gcc executable and the *.so* and *.hpp* files of CGAL might be on your machine.
+For that, you might find the bash commands **`which gcc`** and **`locate libCGAL`** handy.

 #### The Haskell part
 Having installed the prerequisites, navigate to **codeHaskell-pho**, open up a shell-prompt and type
 ```zsh
 [../codeHaskell-pho]: stack build
 ```
 Then sit back and enjoy a mojito!
-Stack will take care of fetching the appropriate haskell-related library dependencies (even the GHC compiler) if they have not been installed on your machine. **This process can take upto 30-40 mins if you did not have the [Haskell platform](https://www.haskell.org/platform/) installed already**
+Stack will take care of fetching the appropriate haskell-related library dependencies (even the GHC compiler) if they have not been installed on your machine and compile the `.hs` packagehandoff files. **This process can take upto 30-40 mins if you did not have the [Haskell platform](https://www.haskell.org/platform/) installed already**

-### The C++ part
-Navigate to **codeHaskell-pho/src** and type make.
-Some light editing might be required to the /Makefile/ depending especially on where the gcc executable and the *.so* and *.hpp* files of CGAL might be on your machine.
-For that, you might find the bash commands **`which gcc`** and **`locate libCGAL`** handy.
+## Running the code

+That long build process you probably just witnessed, was because there were many dependencies to install on your virgin machine.
+If you make changes to the library code inside **codeHaskell-pho/src** or write your own `Main.hs` file inside *codeHaskell-pho/app*, compile the code, type `stack build` at the command prompt.
+Since

+`codeHaskell-pho/src` contains a `Main.hs` file which creates a [Gloss](http://gloss.ouroborus.net/) canvas on which you can interactively insert robots, adjust their fuel, insert packages and use one of the displayed algorithms to create and then animate the schedule.
+To execute the executable for this `Main.hs` function type **`stack exec main`** at the command-prompt.

+All "Main.hs" files go here.
+These `Main.hs` files are consumers of the library code and are constantly in flux.
+Hence they are developed separately from the algorithms inside `PackageHandoff.org`.